YEAR TWO HAS BEGUN!

 Building & Launching Together

-The first year of Program 2 was titled “Build Your Own,” but with the new Program 2, CIC is building a community of practice on campus—where our institutions can build, share, and deploy bots for both in and out of class activities—and across the sector, where CIC institutions can easily share what they are building with other schools.
+The first year of Program 2 was titled “Build Your Own,” but with the new Program 2, CIC is building a community of practice across the sector, for our institutions to learn sophisticated uses, including to build, share, and deploy bots for both in and out of class activities across institutions.
 We achieve this through a cutting-edge platform and a community of practice.

 THE COMMUNITY OF PRACTICE

-Program 2 moves from learning to action for institutions that want to enable personal or departmental generative AI use.
-With guidance from the program’s senior advisors, the Building & Launching Together program places users in communities of practice based on campus role and provides in-platform training as the team actually deploys AI in their individual and departmental functions, using their own data (as desired) and building off the work of the community.
+Program 2 moves from learning to action for institutions that want to enable organizational generative AI use.
+The program places users in communities of practice based on campus role and provides in-platform training as the team actually deploys AI in their individual, faculty, and departmental functions, using internal data (as desired) and building off the work of the community.

 THE PLATFORM